CryptoAutistic80/CVN-1/docs/USE_CASES.md

 ```
 mint_price:        100 GOLD_TOKEN
 mint_vault_bps:    8000 (80%)
-vault_royalty:     500 (5%)
 allowed_assets:    [GOLD_TOKEN, SILVER_TOKEN, GEM_TOKEN]
 is_redeemable:     true
 ```

 **What happens:**
-- Sword minted with 80 GOLD_TOKEN inside
+- Sword minted with 80 GOLD_TOKEN in Core Vault
-- Trading adds 5% more gold to the sword
+- Game can deposit rewards to Rewards Vault
 - Player can "salvage" sword to retrieve all gold
 - Only game currencies can be deposited